HarryStevens/quoteShare/README.md

 # quotesShare.js

-## quoteShare.js is a jQuery plugin that lets users share highlighted text on Twitter.
+## <a href="http://harryjstevens.com/quotesharejs/">quoteShare.js</a> is a jQuery plugin that lets users share highlighted text on Twitter.

 ### Menu